warpstreamlabs/bento/website/docs/configuration/templating.md

 ### `fields`

-The configuration fields of the template, fields specified here will be parsed from a Benthos config and will be accessible from the template mapping.
+The configuration fields of the template, fields specified here will be parsed from a Bento config and will be accessible from the template mapping.

 Type: list of `object`